Graphmasters/traffic-lab/route-choice/report.md

 The key performance indicators are summarised in table 1.
 The values are given per vehicle as the mean over all vehicles.
 For each GPS trajectory the travel time between start and finish location was derived from the GPS timestamps.
 The travel distance was measured after matching the GPS trajectories to the road geometry from Open Street Map [[4](https://www.openstreetmap.org/about)].
 The average speed is calculated from travel time and distance.
+A stop is detected when the vehicle speed is below 5 km/h and the stop period ends when the speed is above 10 km/h.
-The periods with a speed below 10 km/h are detected as stops and the durations of all stops are summarised.
+The durations of all stops are summarised per vehicle.
 Additionally, the fuel consumption for a typical gasoline car has been simulated for the GPS trajectories using the multi-model open-source vehicular-traffic simulator (MovSim) [[1](https://github.com/movsim/movsim)].